History of HCF

 We take advantage of another Crowdfunding scheme matchfunded this time by Aviva Insurance.
 Once again, the public are incredibly generous and help us meet our target of £8,000 allowing expansion of the volunteer opportunities we provide for adults with learning difficulties and sensory impaired folk.

-HCF has always run corporate volunteer days for teams from companies with local bases but in 2025 it has taken off massively with 11 run so far.
-Each day provides a large team of volunteers who motor through a whole range of tasks including building raised beds, maintaining paths, weeding and watering.
-Thanks to Santander who have provided most of these days, plus Liberty Global, Lloyds and the Media Museum.
+HCF has always run corporate volunteer days for teams from companies with local bases but in 2025 it takes off massively with 13 run in total.
+During each corporate day a large team of volunteers motor through a whole range of tasks including building raised beds, maintaining paths, weeding and watering.
+Thanks to Santander who have provided most of these days, plus Liberty Global, Lloyds, Realise Training and the Media Museum.